-Climate & Weather REGIONAL OUTLOOK Apr-Jun 2022

-Daytime and Night-time Temperatures.
-It is likely that parts of the east coast will experience below median daytime temperatures with night-time temperatures warmer than average across the country.
+Climate & Weather REGIONAL OUTLOOK Apr-Jun 2022 Daytime and Night-time Temperatures.
+It is likely that parts of the east coast will experience below median daytime temperatures with night-time

+A temperatures warmer than average across the country.
 Rainfall.
-Above median rainfall conditions are likely for

-A

-Rainfall.
-Above median rainfall conditions are likely fo eastern Australia.
+Above median rainfall conditions are likely for eastern Australia.
 Streamflow.
 Near median to high streamflows are likely in South East Queensland.